ModelarData/ModelarDB-RS/README.md

 requiring users to specify an error bound, develop a query optimizer that allows queries to automatically exploit the model-based representation, and provide a single easy to use relational query interface.
-MiniModelarDB is designed for Unix-like operating systems and tested on Linux and macOS.
+MiniModelarDB is designed for Unix-like operating systems and is tested on Linux.

 MiniModelarDB intentionally does not gather usage data.
 So, all users are highly encouraged to post comments, suggestions, and bugs as GitHub issues, especially